carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

 The first operand is a vector of pointers which holds all memory addresses to read.
 The second operand is an alignment of the source addresses.
-It must be a constant integer value.
+It must be 0 or a power of two constant integer value.
 The third operand, mask, is a vector of boolean values with the same number of elements as the return type.
 The fourth is a pass-through value that is used to fill the masked-off lanes of the result.
 The return type, underlying type of the vector of pointers and the type of the '``passthru``' operand are the same vector types.

 Semantics:
 """"""""""